-- 1. There are two payment rates for ADH, Basic and Complex.
-CCA will make a determination based upon the clinical eligibility criteria.
-ADH providers may request the level of payment assuming the clinical documentation submitted with the prior authorization demonstrates the following. - a.
+There are two payment rates for ADH, Basic and Complex.
+CCA will make a determination based upon the clinical coverage criteria.
+ADH providers may request the level of payment assuming the clinical documentation submitted with the prior authorization demonstrates either (a or b) of the following:

+- a.
 Basic Payment.
-For a member to qualify for Basic payment: - The member must need at least one skilled service (see Skilled Services 1-15), or assistance with at least one of the Qualifying ADLs described in the Clinical Eligibility Criteria section. - ii.
-The ADH provider must meet at least one of the qualifying needs while the member is in attendance at the ADH program. - b.
+For a member to qualify for Basic payment: - i.
+The member must need at least one skilled service (see Skilled Services 1-15), or assistance with at least one of the Qualifying ADLs described in the Clinical Coverage Criteria section. - ii.
+The member must need the services while in attendance at the ADH program and the ADH provider must provide the services in a manner consistent with the plan of care as directed by the ADH nurse. - b.
 Complex Payment.
-For a member to qualify for Complex payment - i.
-The member must need one or more of Skilled Services 1-5 or 8, daily as described in the Clinical Eligibility Criteria section, or a combination of at least three of the following needs including at least one of the Skilled Services noted below: - 1.
-One or more ADL listed under Clinical Eligibility Criteria; and - 2.
-One or more skilled service 9-12 or 15 as described under the Clinical Eligibility Criteria section.
+For a member to qualify for Complex payment: - i.
+The member must need one or more of Skilled Services 1-5 or 8, daily as described in the

+Clinical Coverage Criteria section, or a combination of at least three of the following needs including at least one of the Skilled Services noted below:

+- 1. One or more ADL listed under Clinical Coverage Criteria; and - 2.
+One or more skilled service 9-12 or 15 as described under the Clinical Coverage Criteria section. - ii.
-ii.
 The member must need the services while in attendance at the ADH program and the ADH provider must provide the services in a manner consistent with the plan of care as directed by the ADH nurse.